Photo-$z$ Estimation with Normalizing Flow: Normalizing flow and its implementations

 where $s_i$ and $t_i$ are arbitrary functions of the condition $c$, implemented using neural networks.
 The structure of the transformation is so constructed that the inverse transformation can be easily written down as well:

-In particular, the general function $s_i$ and $t_i$ do not need to be inverted.
+In particular, the general functions $s_i$ and $t_i$ do not need to be inverted.
 The log-determinant of the transformation is simply equal to $ s_2(u_2) + s_1 (v_1) $.
-This can be shown by performing the transformation (Eq.~\eqref{eq:affine_coupling_block1} and \eqref{eq:affine_coupling_block2}) in two steps: $ (u_1,u_2)\rightarrow (v_1,u_2) \rightarrow (v_1,v_2)$.
-These affine coupling transformations are based on Real NVP (non-volume preserving) transformation developed by \citet{Dinh_etal2016}.
+This can be shown by performing the transformation (Eqs.~\eqref{eq:affine_coupling_block1} and \eqref{eq:affine_coupling_block2}) in two steps: $ (u_1,u_2)\rightarrow (v_1,u_2) \rightarrow (v_1,v_2)$.
+However, our input data array is 1D (a redshift); to directly match this algorithm, we duplicate it to form a 2D array.
 We point out that the {\tt FrEIA } implementation still works for a 1D input without duplication, but we find that its performance is not as good as the 2D case.
-Thus we opt to use the 2D setting, at the expense of more computation time.
+Thus, we opt to use the 2D setting, at the expense of more computation time.

 Our cINN NF block consists of 25 layers, with each layer being a GLOW affine coupling block.
-The scale function $s_i$ and shift function $t_i$ in each block are modeled by two-layer of fully connected neural networks with 512 hidden units and ReLU activation functions.
+The scale function $s_i$ and shift function $t_i$ in each block are modeled by a two-layer fully connected neural network with 512 hidden units and ReLU activation functions.
 The conditional inputs are injected into every block through the {\tt FrEIA} ConditionNode mechanism.